1 Paperpile reference manager

 {C:\Users\Minerva\Documents\GitHub\quarto-blog\} │-- _quarto.yml │-- references.bib │-- index.qmd │-- posts\ │ ├── post1\ │ │ ├── analysis.qmd <-- This can still find references.bib! │ ├── post2\ │-- styles\

-is inside a nested folder (posts/post1/
+Even if analysis.qmd is inside a nested folder (posts/post1/), using

 bibliography: {project}/references.bib

-will always point to C:\Users\Minerva\Documents\GitHub\quarto-blog\references.bib
+will always point to C:\Users\Minerva\Documents\GitHub\quarto-blog\references.bib.

 Why This Is Better